ManageIQ/manageiq-documentation/installing_on_google_compute_engine/_topics/installation.md

 7. Create an image by clicking **Images** from the left menu, then **Create Image**.
 Enter the following details about the image:

-    1. Enter a unique **Name** for the image that uses lowercase alphanumeric characters and hyphens.
+    1. Enter a unique **Name** for the image.
+Valid characters include lowercase alphanumeric characters and hyphens.

     2. Optionally, add a **Description**.